+Green Wire

-Green Wire - (Negative Door Trigger): The Green wire's function is an open door input to the control module for vehicles having Negative switching door pin switches.
+The Green wire's function is an open door input to the control module for vehicles having Negative switching door pin switches.
 This circuit has effects on many security system operations, the primary being the activation of the system (sounding the siren and flashing the exterior and interior lights) if in an armed state.
 If the Last Door Arming and Automatic Rearming features are utilized, after turning "off" the ignition switch and closing the door, the Last Door Arming sequence will begin, and be suspended if a door is reopened.
 Opening a door during Automatic Rearming will also suspend that feature.
-Note: Last Door Arming and Automatic Rearming are related automatic arming features.
-Utilizing the Last Door Arming feature automatically turns on the Automatic Rearming feature.
+Opening a door while the exterior lights are on after disarming the security system will cause the exterior lights to turn off 10 seconds after the opening of the door.
+If the system has been programmed to lock and unlock the doors with the ignition switch being turned "on" and "off", an open door bypass of this feature may also be programmed.
+If a door is opened while the ignition switch is "on", the trunk release via the transmitter will operate.